10 Groovy Scripts for SAP CPI That Solve Real Integration Problems Quickly

 Whereas graphical message mapping provides a flow-based styling of messages, Groovy enables developers to express exact logic with complete control over how each individual message is processed.

-Hence why, in the enterprise-grade integrations use cases where flexibility needs to be addressed sample Groovy scripts for SAP CPI are very popular among the most users.
+Hence why, in the enterprise-grade integrations use cases where flexibility needs to be addressed, sample Groovy scripts for SAP CPI are very popular among most users.

 How SAP CPI Groovy Scripts Help

-To understand how scripts at Groovy level interacts with CPI.
+To understand how scripts at the Groovy level interact with CPI.

 First Step – Get the Message Object